 If you don’t have the budget to stretch to a brand new kitchen then why not give it a little revamp?
 You don’t need to spend a small fortune on ripping out the old and replacing it but you can give your kitchen a little makeover worthy of an Insta-pic.
+Whether it is replacing your tongue and groove flooring or giving your place a fresh lick of paint, you’l feel so much better with a little revamp.
 Here are out top 5 ways to revamp a tired and old looking kitchen.

 One of the easiest and cheapest ways to change the look and feel of your kitchen is to use paint.
 Painting the walls will give an instant change.
 There are some paints which are scrubbable – perfect for those of you with children or pets – or some which are designed to enhance the light in the room.
 You could consider painting the cupboard doors but you’ll need to do some research into what paint to use and how to prime them to make the best job possible.
 Painting tiles is also a thing!
 Again, it will require some research into the preparation you need to do and the paint you would need to use.

 If you’d rather replace your tiles in your kitchen then there is a huge amount of inspiration available to help you achieve a more modern look.
 You can make a big impact by updating the flooring using floor tiles.
 Patterned kitchen floor tiles are really popular at the moment and are sure to help your kitchen feel completely gorgeous!